manisrs/manisrs.github.io/TechDocs.md

 Ethereum Dapps - https://www.stateofthedapps.com

-# For those interested in books on blockchain technology and money, here are some I have found of interest: (From MIT OCW)
+# Books on blockchain technology and money (From MIT OCW)

  - 'Digital Gold: Bitcoin and the Inside Story of the Misfits and Millionaires Trying to Reinvent Money' Popper (2014) ISBN: 9780062362506.